anasty17/mirror-leech-telegram-bot/README.md

 - Mirror/Leech/Watch/Clone/Count/Del by reply
 - YT-DLP quality buttons
 - Search for torrents with Torrent Search API
-- Docker image support for `linux/amd64, linux/arm64, linux/arm/v7, linux/arm/v6` (**Note**: Use zeroone17/mltb-oracle:latest for oracle or if u faced problem with arm64 docker run)
+- Docker image support for `linux/amd64, linux/arm64, linux/arm/v7, linux/arm/v6` (**Note**: Use notml/notdoc-oracle:latest for oracle or if u faced problem with arm64 docker run)
+- Update bot at startup or with restart command
 - Many bugs have been fixed

 ## From Other Repositories